Schwartz-Zha/VIRS_report/hardware && software/GuideToBuildADLWorkstation.md

   Also, other necessary python develop tools like 'sudo apt install python3-dev' now should be 'sudo apt install python3.6-dev'.

   Well, after doing this, perhaps your termal won't launch.
-It's quite annoying that the terminal nowadays actually depends on python to run, if you are working under a desktop environment but not a real server.
+It's quite annoying that the terminal (actually terminal simulator) nowadays actually depends on python to run, if you are working under a desktop environment but not a real server.
 To solve this, you may have to revert back to your system default python interpreter.
 To do this, you may have to understand how to launch a real terminal in a desktop environment, not the usual simulated terminal.